decipher2k/Clientside-Predictor-for-Godot/README.txt

 Each entity (for example each player entity, each bullet entity etc - not their instances!) has to have its own ClientsidePrediction node (you will have to rename it in order to use more than one entity.)

+Todo: replace the fixed location parameter with move_and_collide to apply collission detection (as a serverside sanity-check)

 ==== ClientsidePredictionDummy.gd====
 (attached to the Dummy node, which has to be a subnode of the DummyCollection)